In Hong Kong, three in every ten elderly persons live in poverty. （Photo: Tai Ngai Lung / Oxfam Hong Kong）

-According to the Hong Kong Poverty Situation Report for 2018, after policy intervention, 30.9 per cent of citizens aged 65 and above live in poverty – that’s about 360,000 elderly people.
-As the largest employer in Hong Kong, the government should also take the lead in scrapping the MPF offsetting mechanism and protect the retirement of frontline outsourced workers.
+According to the Hong Kong Poverty Situation Report for 2019, after policy intervention, 32 per cent of citizens aged 65 and above live in poverty – that’s about 391,200 elderly people.
+Three in every ten elderly persons live in poverty.
+Oxfam is thus urging the government to improve retirement protection as soon as possible and scrap the MPF offsetting mechanism.
+As the largest employer, it should also take the lead in scrapping the mechanism to protect the retirement benefits of frontline outsourced workers.

 The Four Poverties in Hong Kong

 Three in every ten elderly persons live in poverty.